Summer Corn and Watermelon Salad with Smoky Dressing

 - 1 medium zucchini or yellow squash, thinly sliced, organic preferred

-- 1 raw corn on the cob, shaved off, organic preferred
+- 1-2 organic raw corn on the cob, shaved off

-- Place onions in a bowl.
+Place as many onions as desired in a bowl.
 Pour in the vinegar until it reaches about halfway up the onions.
-Fill the rest with water and salt.
+Fill the rest with water and add salt.

-- Finish with avocado slices, pickled onions, and dressing.
-Enjoy!
+Finish with avocado slices, pickled onions, and dressing.
+Serve and enjoy!

 Use whichever greens you can find most fresh, however something with a peppery bite is the perfect contrast to the sweet.

 *For those that don't know, my recipes are made as whole and nutrient-dense as possible, but still incredibly satisfying.
 I share my recipes without measurements and hope they equip you to not feel confined to a recipe, but rather confident in your kitchen to be able to create something unique, nourishing, and delicious all on your own.
 So take this recipe as inspiration and enjoy!
 Head on over to my IG @noelle.parton and tag me if you try this out, or contact me if you have questions or comments.